Herbert J. Yates

 Herbert John Yates (August 24, 1880 – February 3, 1966), a Hollywood mini-mogul, was the founder and President of Republic Pictures.
 With his contract, he had launched the film careers of such Western stars as Roy Rogers, Gene Autry, and John Wayne.
-Between 1935 and 1959, under the supervising leadership of Yates, Republic has produced 956 feature films and 66 multi-chapter cliffhanger serials, some of which are today considered classics, later broadcast on television and then released on home video.
+Between 1935 and 1959, under the supervising leadership of Yates, Republic produced 956 feature films and 66 multi-chapter cliffhanger serials, some of which are today considered classics.
+They were later broadcast on television and then released on home video.

 Early life

 Yates was born in Brooklyn, New York, on August 24, 1880 to Charles Henry Yates and Emma Yates (née Worthington).
 He started his business career at an early age, building a newspaper sales business on the streets of Brooklyn.
 Later, he ascended from office boy to eastern regional sales manager of the American Tobacco Company, retiring from that company with a sizable fortune before the age of 30.